 Some icons and exact appearance will be different due to platform standards.
 For example, iOS and Android have very different share icon standards.
 Therefore, screenshots of iOS, Android, and the web will not always map perfectly to each other.

-At this time, due to limitations on iOS and within browsers on desktop browsers we are unable to restrict screenshots taken within the iPhone app or on a desktop device.
+At this time, due to limitations on iOS and within browsers on desktop devices, we are unable to restrict screenshots taken within the iPhone mobile app or on a desktop device.